 Facilitator: David Gooch

-Our community is guided by the Alliance’s statement on Environmental Justice, “Earth: Beloved Community.”
+Our community is guided by the Alliance’s statement on Environmental Justice, “Earth: A Beloved Community.”

 We seek to promote a theology, practice, and proclamation of earth justice through the following means: